ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Henrietta Mchaggison from Stormhold

-Stormhold hold has been under attack from fish people and is about to fall
+Stormhold hold has been under attack from  from the under dark and is about to fall